French in School

 All things are possible for one who believes – Mark 9:23

-At Waverley Abbey we encourage children to embrace other languages and cultures in preparation for their future roles in our international community.
-All children are encouraged to creatively experiment with a foreign language, aspire to deepen their curiosity regarding its complexities and challenge themselves to develop their linguistic confidence and understanding.
+At Waverley Abbey we are passionate about encouraging our pupils to become empathetic global citizens by embracing other languages and cultures, preparing them for their future roles in our international community.
+In learning French with the support of a specialist teacher, all children are encouraged to creatively experiment with the language, aspiring to deepen their curiosity regarding its complexities and challenge themselves to develop their linguistic confidence and understanding.
+In addition, pupils are given opportunities to celebrate the diverse languages and cultures in our school community, providing greater intercultural understanding, respect for others and an appreciation of similarities and differences.

 Our intent is to provide pupils with an opportunity to build linguistic confidence and understanding and to experiment with and be curious about learning French.
-It is our intention to equip pupils with the language knowledge, skills and understanding to allow them to successfully continue future language study.
+It is our intention to nurture a joy for language learning and to equip pupils with the language knowledge, skills and understanding to allow them to successfully continue future language study as independent learners.

-The French curriculum is designed to deliver the requirements of the programme of study for modern languages and focuses on the successful teaching of the three pillars of language progression- vocabulary, phonics and grammar.
+The French curriculum is designed to deliver the requirements of the programme of study for foreign languages and focuses on the successful teaching of the three pillars of language progression- vocabulary, phonics and grammar.
 Content is selected to motivate and interest pupils and is relevant for their age group.
+Where possible, topics are cross-curricular.
 Vocabulary is introduced in small quantities and revisited regularly over the four years of Key Stage 2, ensuring pupils have frequent exposure to the four key concepts of listening, speaking, reading and writing.
 More simple phonics are taught explicitly in Year 3 and subsequently revisited and taught in more complexity as the years progress.
 They are the key to understanding how to read, write and pronounce independently.
 Grammar is taught discretely to all year groups, increasing in complexity throughout the key stage.
 Language is regularly revisited, and prior learning is frequently reintroduced alongside new learning.
-Children are also provided with opportunities to improve their intercultural understanding through use of a wide range of resources.
+Children are also provided with ample opportunities to further their intercultural understanding through use of a wide range of resources.

 Our Modern Languages curriculum is implemented through French lessons, once fortnightly, from thoroughly devised long, medium- and short-term plans.
 Planning details when to teach vocabulary, grammar and phonics.
 All content is introduced through a topic, and it is ensured that general vocabulary such as numbers, colours, conjunctions and opinions are revisited in progressive complexity across the key stage.
 Ample opportunity is provided with a retrieval activity each lesson.
 A variety of resources is used to meet the successful delivery of the programme of study.
 A wide range of stories, songs, poems and rhymes are also used regularly.
 All lessons are differentiated with support resources for SEND children and other children with higher need.
 Challenges and opportunities for learning at greater depth are provided every lesson.